hitmwb/find/README.md

-# find
+# hitme
-find is a applcation to find a person for you.
+hitme is a applcation to do something for you.